peterhinch/micropython-nano-gui/DRIVERS.md

 Adafruit make several displays using this chip, for example [this 3.2 inch unit](https://www.adafruit.com/product/1743).

+The `color_setup.py` file should initialise the SPI bus with a baudrate of 10_000_000.
+Args `polarity`, `phase`, `bits`, `firstbit` are defaults.
+Hard or soft SPI may be used but hard may be faster.
+See note on overclocking below.

 #### ILI9341 Constructor args:
  * `spi` An initialised SPI bus instance.
 The device can support clock rates of